braydio/Arbit/README.md

 Rationale: Tight spreads on `DAI/USDT` and `ETH/USDT` with generally adequate depth on `ETH/DAI` make this a reasonable candidate.
 If your venue shows stronger depth on USDC, consider replacing with `USDT → USDC → ETH → USDT` instead.

+Also enabled by default on Kraken where liquidity is strong:

+**USDT → USDC → ETH → USDT**
+- Swap USDT to USDC (`USDC/USDT`)
+- Swap USDC to ETH (`ETH/USDC`)
+- Swap ETH back to USDT (`ETH/USDT`)

+Rationale: `USDC/USDT` and `ETH/USDC` are typically very liquid on Kraken with tight spreads, offering frequent micro-inefficiencies while keeping inventory risk low.

 **Core Features:**
 - **Read-only monitoring** with `fitness` command (safe for testing)
 - **Live execution** with `live` command (⚠️ places real orders)